Wyatt-Rowland/library/README.md

 ----This is a simple library made for the Odin Project.
 I tried to do as much as possible to further expand my understanding of JS, HTML, and CSS.

+      You can view the page live at: https://vaccinaldig3710.github.io/library/

       Despite the library functioning well, there's a few issues I want to address at some point.